ephantuskaranja/Ranchos/README.md

 # Ranchos
-### An application that shows news in different categories , July 13th, 2018.
+### An apllication built on django.
+Its a gallery app, July 13th, 2018.
 #### By **[Ephantus karanja](https://github.com/ephantuskaranja)**
 ## Description
 This application is built on python Django framework.
 It is an application that shows different pictures in two categories: Travel and Food.
 There a search button and pictures can be searched according to category, name or location recorded.